Itsdaodao/tp/docs/DeveloperGuide.md

 ### Launching Communication Mode

 1. Launch First Person's Email.
-   1. Prerequisites: The first person in the displayed list has an email
+   1. Prerequisites: The first person in the displayed list has a Telegram Handle

-   2. Test: `launch 1 -e` <br>
+   2. Test: `launch 1 -l` <br>
       Expected Result Display:
         ```
-        Launched EMAIL successfully.
+        Launched TELEGRAM successfully.
       Note: You can only launch Telegram links from the browser if you have the Telegram application installed on your device.
         ```
+      Expected Result (regardless of Internet Access):
+      1. Verify that a browser opens with the URL formatted `https://t.me/HANDLE` whereby handle should be the specified contact's telegram handle,
-      Expected Result: Email Draft to the selected email should launch and Result display show the success message above as well as a caveat about launching telegram
+      2. & Result display show the success message above.

 2. Launch Second Person's without the specified communication mode.
    1. Prerequisites: The second person in the displayed list does **NOT** have a telegram handle